niteshsinghrajput/CRUD-Spring-Boot-JPA-MySQL/README.md

   }

 ```
-### To get a particular book, use following url with `GET` request type in postman
+### 9.To get a particular book, use following url with `GET` request type in postman
 ```
   http://localhost:8080/bookservice/books/<id>
 ```
-### To update Book in database, use following url with `PUT` request type in postman
+### 10.To update Book in database, use following url with `PUT` request type in postman
 ```
 	http://localhost:8080/bookservice/books/<id>
 ```